NearbyShops/Nearby-Shops-Android-app-Deprecated/README.md

 Nearby Shops Open-Source License
 Copyright 2017-19 Bluetree Software LLP, Inc. | http://nearbyshops.org

-You may use this software for academic and non-commercial use without paying any license fee.
-But for commercial use you require permission please contact us for any kind of commercial use.

-Using the source-code of this project in direct or indirect form using Nearby Shops core software would be considered commercial use.
+Commercial Use of Nearby Shops open-source project must comply with our ethical guidlines.
+This is done to ensure that people dont use this software for unfair and unethical use.
+The kind of usage that promotes monopoly and destroys local business and fair competition in the economy.

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.